 Much of Greenland’s edges are comprised of bare bedrock that has been exposed to multiple ice-ages of glacial activity.
 This leaves the rock scared by parallel scratches known as glacial striations.

 More Icebergs and Fog Sermilik Fjord

 After our rest day, we paddled south through thousands of icebergs along Sermilik Fjord for another 2 days.
 Our perfect weather never let up, though we did fight an occasional strong head wind.

 After leaving our sea kayaks with a water taxi, we hiked across Ammassalik Island and arrived in Tasiilaq, East Greenland’s largest town.
 With a population of approx 2100, Tasiilaq holds about half of East Greenland’s population, which is about 5% of all of Greenland’s population.

-Here we spent the next fully day exploring the town of Tasiilaq and its surrounding hills.
-On the tenth day of our trip, we then ferried back to Kulusuk by boat for our flights home via Iceland.
+Here we spent the next day exploring the town of Tasiilaq and its surrounding hills.
+On the tenth day of our trip, we then ferried back to Kulusuk by boat for our flights back home via Iceland.

 Photographic prints are available from this photo shoot in a variety of formats, sizes and finishes to suit your needs.
 Click an image below to see your options.
 Find more information about our prints and print collections here.